proxmox/proxmox-datacenter-manager/docs/access-control.rst

 :pam: Linux PAM standard authentication.
 Use this if you want to authenticate as a Linux system
       user.
 The users needs to already exist on the host system.

-:pbs: Proxmox Datacenter Manager realm.
+:pdm: Proxmox Datacenter Manager realm.
 This type stores hashed passwords in
       ``/etc/proxmox-datacenter-manager/access/shadow.json``.

 :openid: OpenID Connect server.
 Users can authenticate against an external OpenID Connect server.